stefvhuynh/hangman/README.md

 ruby hangman.rb
 ```

 This program also takes two command line arguments.
 It accepts the values, `human` and `computer`.
 The first argument will assign the guesser, while the second argument assigns the player who chooses the word.
+The default has the `human` as the guesser and the `computer` as the word chooser.

 ```shell
 ruby hangman.rb computer human